Austroplatypus incompertus: Habitat

 Like other ambrosia beetles, A. incompertus lives in nutritional symbiosis with ambrosia fungi.
 They excavate tunnels in living trees in which they cultivate fungal gardens as their sole source of nutrition.
 New colonies are founded by fertilized females that use special structures called mycangia to transport fungi to a new host tree.
 The mycangia of A. incompertus and the specific manner in which the species acquires fungal spores for transport have been studied and compared with the mechanisms used by other ambrosia beetles.
 Fertilized females begin tunneling into trees in the autumn and take about seven months to penetrate 50 to 80 mm deep to lay their eggs.

 Host trees

 An assessment done by the United States Department of Agriculture (USDA) on unprocessed logs and chips of 18 eucalypt species from Australia discovered A. incompertus in most of them, including: Eucalyptus baxteri, E. botryoides, E. consideniana, E. delegatensis, E. eugenioides, E. fastigata, E. globoidea, E. macrorhyncha, E. muelleriana, E. obliqua, E. pilularis, E. radiata, E. scabra, E. sieberi, and Corymbia gummifera.
 Unlike most ambrosia beetles, it infests healthy, undamaged trees, and its symbiotic fungi do not kill the host tree.

 In Australia, A. incompertus is regarded as a pest, given its life cycle, tendencies to excavate galleries into timber, and its relationship with Raffaelea fungi.
-The Raffaelea found on these beetles cause a pencil streaking effect on tinder, which degrades timber quality.
+The Raffaelea found on these beetles cause a pencil streaking effect on timber, which degrades timber quality.